 For most businesses, future profitability is a key driver.
-Whilst future profit can never be guaranteed, creating a business model that will ensure consumer spending is a very strong indicator of future success.
+While future profit can never be guaranteed, creating a business model that will ensure consumer spending is a very strong indicator of future success.

-The use of an ‘ecosystem’ model by the likes of Apple, for example, has allowed the Silicon Valley giant to achieve very high levels of customer retention.
+The use of an ‘ecosystem’ model similar to Apple, for example, has allowed the Silicon Valley giant to achieve very high levels of customer retention.
 It has created a ‘community’ of customers that receive the best offers and the highest levels of customer service.